Emma Corrin: Career

-Corrin made their television debut in 2019 with a guest appearance in an episode of the ITV detective drama Grantchester and a recurring role as Esme Winikus in the first season of the Epix DC series Pennyworth.
-This was followed by their feature film debut as Jillian Jessup in Misbehaviour.
+Corrin made their television debut in 2019 with a guest appearance in an episode of the ITV detective drama Grantchester, before securing a recurring role as Esme Winikus, an aspiring actress, in the first season of Epix's DC Comics series Pennyworth (2019).
+The next year, they made their feature film debut as Jillian Jessup, Miss South Africa, in the comedy-drama Misbehaviour (2020).